What Is an Electrocardiogram?

 What to Expect After an Electrocardiogram

-Based on EKG results, your doctor may recommend further testing.
+Based on EKG results, your doctor may recommend further diagnostic testing for your heart.
 An abnormal EKG is not always cause for concern.
 Remember that an EKG does not show all heart conditions.
 If you have other symptoms that concern you, talk to your doctor.